ihrke/norgeibalanse/help.md

 - evaluate the effect of equality measures at unit level
 -	develop effective and more gender-aware management practices at your institution

 The source code is located at: https://github.com/ihrke/norgeibalanse.
-Have a look at the original Balancinator webapp (https://en.uit.no/resources/balancinator) a web app to build generic plots by inserting simple excel sheets instead of writing programming code.
+Have a look at the original Balancinator (https://en.uit.no/resources/balancinator), a web app to build generic plots by inserting simple excel sheets instead of writing programming code.

 Learn more about the concept of Gender Balance in: Mittner, Lilli.
 2023.
 “Gender Balance.”
 In Gender Diversity, Equity, and Inclusion in Academia: A Conceptual Framework for Sustainable Transformation, edited by Melina Duarte, Katrin Losleben, and Kjersti Fjørtoft.
 Routledge.